tinuzz/taggert/README.md

 * GtkClutter   (Debian: gir1.2-gtkclutter-1.0)
 * GLib / Gio   (Debian: gir1.2-glib-2.0)
 * GdkPixbuf    (Debian: gir1.2-gdkpixbuf-2.0)
+* GExiv2       (Debian: gir1.2-gexiv2-0.4)

 and of course all of the dependencies of these packages, like libexiv2, libclutter, libchamplain, etc.

-Because Taggert uses 'pyexiv2', which hasn't been ported to Python 3, Taggert requires Python 2.7.
-Compatibility with Python 2.6 is untested.
+Taggert is developed and tested on Python 2.7.
+Compatibility with Python 2.6 or Python 3 is untested.
+However, since this application was changed to use [GExiv2](https://wiki.gnome.org/Projects/gexiv2) instead of pyexiv2, Python 3 support should no longer be a problem and is therefore on the roadmap.

 Installation
 ------------